 Other journals use XML as their canonical article format, but this is difficult for humans to work with since XML is meant for computers.
 Editors and authors often don’t want to interact with XML because the computer code makes it hard to read, so whenever errors crop up they can be difficult to fix.
 In this scenario, the PDF article is also edited separately from the XML making it easy for the two to get out of sync.

-What differentiates Scholastica’s typesetting process from others is that because we use technology to dynamically generate PDFs and XML from the HTML itself, the HTML article and the PDF and XML are always in sync and being updated at the same time.
-Any changes the author requests to the HTML article are automatically reflected in PDF and XML.
+What differentiates Scholastica’s typesetting process from others is that because we use technology to generate, PDF, XML, and HTML files at the same time, the different file types are always in sync.
+So any changes that an author requests to the HTML article are automatically reflected in the PDF and XML files also.

 What this means for a journal is that they get all the article formats readers need (PDF, HTML, and XML) in less time, without having to wrestle with different files or systems, and without needing to hire and manage a team of freelancers.
 Journals also get PDF and HTML versions of all articles on their website without having to upload and manage multiple files, because PDFs are dynamically generated from a link in their HTML articles.